0xMiden/miden-tutorials/docs/src/rust-client/custom_note_how_to.md

 ### How the assembly code works:

+1. **Constants and Error Handling:**
+   The code defines memory pointers (`EXPECTED_DIGEST_PTR` and `ASSET_PTR`) for better code organization and an error message for digest mismatches.
-1. **Passing the Secret:**
+2. **Passing the Secret:**
    The secret number is passed as `Note Arguments` into the note.
-2. **Hashing the Secret:**
+3. **Hashing the Secret:**
-   The `hperm` instruction applies a hash permutation to the secret number, resulting in a hash that takes up four stack elements.
+   The `hash` instruction applies a hash permutation to the secret number, resulting in a digest that takes up four stack elements.
-3. **Stack Cleanup and Comparison:**
+4. **Digest Comparison:**
-   The assembly code extracts the digest, loads the note inputs from memory and checks if the computed hash matches the note’s stored hash.
+   The assembly code loads the expected digest from the note inputs stored in memory and compares it with the computed hash.
+If they don't match, the transaction fails with a clear error message.
-4. **Asset Transfer:**
+5. **Asset Transfer:**
-   If the hash of the number passed in as `Note Arguments` matches the hash stored in the note inputs, the script continues, and the asset stored in the note is loaded from memory and passed to Bob’s wallet via the `wallet::receive_asset` function.
+   If the hash of the number passed in as `Note Arguments` matches the hash stored in the note inputs, the script continues, and the asset stored in the note is loaded from memory and passed to Bob's wallet via the `wallet::receive_asset` function.

 ### 5. Consuming the note